emeu17/jsramverk_backend/README.md

 ## Kmom03

 Added tests using Mocha and Chai.
+Moved some of the code from the routes to model-files for easier maintenance and reusability.